Danncode10/RFID-Attendance/Documentation/MasterPlan.md

 ---

-✅ *Result:* After completing these steps, the ESP32 RFID scanner will be fully functional for wireless event attendance, first-time registration, and direct SQL logging, with user-friendly feedback for the student council.
+✅ *Result:* After completing these steps, the ESP32 RFID scanner will be fully functional for wireless event attendance, first-time registration, and API-based SQLite logging, with user-friendly feedback for the student council.